 The BI manager is an extremely special role.
 Generally people who support decision making are necessarily part of the operation.
 They are very connected, on the ground.
 They have daily ownership.
 But not the BI manager.
-He raises the bar of intelligence throughout the company, wherever he’s called.
+The BI manager raises the bar of intelligence throughout the company, wherever she or he is called.

 - Create impact through BI